Erin’s Recipe Rundown

 - In the bowl of a stand mixer, add the gluten-free flour, baking powder, salt and sugar.
 Mix together until combined.
 Add the milk, egg and butter and mix until combined.

 - Working quickly, scoop 8 large spoonfuls of the batter onto the baking sheet.
-Using wet fingers, gently smooth/form the top of scoop into a biscuit shape.
+Using wet fingers, gently smooth/form the tops into a biscuit shape.
 Whisk together the egg wash then brush the top of each biscuit with the wash.

 - Bake for 10 minutes until set.
 Remove from the oven and set aside until the filling is ready.
 (You’ll finish baking them with the filling.)